techidaily/site-fox-info/source/_posts/new-in-2024-6-leading-nft-makers-elevating-artist-expression.md

 This is another **NFT maker free** application that is great for beginners.
 Those who are new to NFTs and wish to preserve their digital art or images can do so with this application easily.

 ![NFT Creator](https://images.wondershare.com/filmora/article-images/2021/nft-creator.jpg)

-**Features of this Platform**

-• It can help anyone create digital art of high quality, even those who are novices.

-• There are several customization options.

-• The application has several graphics that can be used to create photos.

-• It allows backgrounds to be customized.

-• Offers a large variety of gradients and solid backgrounds.

-• Large collection of photos in their database.

-**Pros**

-• Has several customization options.

-• Offers a variety of backgrounds for photos.

-• Is easy to work with.

-• It is a free application.

-**Cons**

-• Mainly for iPhone users.

-### 3.Supreme

-This is another app. that is popular among NFT art makers or creators.
-However, unlike other apps, it does not design or make NFTs.
-It allows one to create avatars that can be used to mint NFTs.

-**Features of this Platform**

-• It helps create avatars that can be linked to NFTs.

-• Is the right choice for those who wish to link avatars to NFTs.

-• Offers fun designs for avatar creation.

-• 3D NFT maker app allows you to customize clothes, hair, and facial expressions of avatars.

-• Avatars link to a trading card that can be used on the NFT creator application.

-**Pros**

-• Helps create fun avatars.

-• Can be saved to link to NFTs.

-• Offers customizable background options.

-• Free application.

-**Cons**

-• Does not create NFTs.

-If you wish to create NFTs online, there are some trending online platforms that allow you to do so:

 <!-- affiliate ads begin -->
 <a href="https://unicoeye.pxf.io/c/5597632/2134234/18498" target="_top" id="2134234">